Guy Pentreath: Headmasterships

 While headmaster of St Peter's College, Adelaide, Pentreath carried out a considerable new building programme and he developed the curriculum to include art, music and crafts to a degree unusual for the time.
 When he was appointed at Wrekin College, Shropshire, he inherited a near-Victorian regime. he quickly introduced his own warm and personal style of leadership, and first won over the boys and later the staff.
 According to Sir Peter Gadsden whom Pentreath appointed Head Boy at Wrekin in 1948: "We began to enjoy new freedoms: we were allowed out into the country on bicycles to discover for ourselves interesting places — Housman's Shropshire, The Ironbridge Gorge and the Welsh borders.
 A host of new activities developed — films, plays, current affairs, discussion groups, overseas trips."

 Time's Paces: Pentreath quoted the verse 'When I was a babe and wept and slept, time crept ...' in his last sermon as headmaster of Wrekin.
 He had seen Henry Twells's version in Chester Cathedral where it is to be seen attached to a clock.
-It does not appear that Pentreath publicised his version in any other way.

 In 1952 he moved to Cheltenham College where he introduced the same ethos that had proved so successful at his earlier schools.
 However, he seems to have found the regime of the previous headmaster rather too "progressive".
 He reduced the number of hours the boys spent in unsupervised study and introduced a new rule that boys were not to go round with their hands in their pockets "but will learn to move about, not languidly searching for pennies in the dust, but with straight backs and squared shoulders, looking the world in the face."
 (Speech Day address to College, 1952).
 This was quoted with approval by the Daily Mail.